Richard Avedon’s In the American West: A Portrait Series That Turned Its Lens from Glamour to Grit

 When the series was first exhibited and later published as a book, it ignited a storm of criticism.
 Avedon, a fashion photographer from New York, had ventured into working-class communities in the American West and returned with images that many felt were unflattering, perhaps even exploitative.
 Some accused him of aestheticizing hardship, others of being emotionally detached from his subjects.

 Avedon countered with conviction: “These are my people,” he said in interviews.
 He wasn’t making fun of them or turning them into curiosities.
 He was trying to locate truth, not an anthropological truth, but a psychological one.
 His technique was methodical: he often shot 50 to 100 frames of a single subject, searching not for a smile or a performance, but for a moment when the subject let their guard down.
-He described it as hunting for the “collision between subject and photographer.”
+He described it as something akin to finding the meeting ground between subject and photographer.

 This wasn’t a project about poverty or regionalism; it was about American identity.
 Avedon saw these individuals not as “others,” but as essential figures in the nation’s story: tough, independent, strange, proud, fragile.
 In many ways, the series was less a document of the West and more a mirror held up to a rapidly changing America, where the myths of frontier individualism were clashing with the realities of economic decline and cultural fragmentation.